danieldunderfelt/react-response/README.md

 Then run that file with Node.

-When run, React-response will output the URL where you can see your app in the console.
-By default that would be `http://localhost:3000`.
+When run, React-response will output the URL where you can see your app.
+By default that is `http://localhost:3000`.

 # Future plans